Chemical weapon: Countries with stockpiles

-In 1985, the United States Congress passed legislation requiring the disposal of the stockpile chemical agents and munitions consisting of over 3 million chemical weapons, adding up to 31'000 tons of chemical weapons needing to be disposed of.
+In 1985, the United States Congress passed legislation requiring the disposal of the stockpiled chemical agents and munitions consisting of over 3 million chemical weapons, adding up to 31,000 tons of chemical weapons needing to be disposed of.
 This was ordered because a timely and safe disposal of chemical weapons is far safer than chemical weapon storage.
 Between the years of 1982 and 1992, the United States army reported approximately 1,500 leaking chemical weapons munitions, and in 1993 a 100-gallon chemical spill was reported at the Tooele Army Depot in Utah consisting of mustard agents.
-When chemical weapons are leaked or spilled into the ground, an insidious process follows where the condition of the agent is unknown.
-This occurs because the process of chemical agents degrading in soil is a complex process that is affected by many factors such as temperature, acidity, alkalinity, meteorological conditions, and the types of organisms present in the soil.
-This complexity causes persistent agents such as sulfur mustards to be harmful for decades.
+Chemical decomposition in soil is affected by many factors, such as temperature, acidity, alkalinity, meteorological conditions, and the types of organisms present in the soil, making it difficult to assess and predict safety.
+Spills of persistent agents, such as sulfur mustards, can remain harmful for decades.

 Manner and form

 There are three basic configurations in which these agents are stored.
-The first are self-contained munitions like projectiles, cartridges, mines, and rockets; these can contain propellant and/or explosive components.
+The first are self-contained munitions like projectiles, cartridges, mines, and rockets; these can contain propellant or explosive components.
 The next form are aircraft-delivered munitions.
 Together they constitute the two forms that have been weaponized and are ready for their intended use.
 The U.S. stockpile consisted of 39% of these weapon ready munitions.
-The final of the three forms are raw agent housed in one-ton containers.
-The remaining 61% of the stockpile was in this form.
+The final of the three forms is raw agent housed in bulk containers.
+The remaining 61% of the US stockpile was stored in this manner.
 Whereas these chemicals exist in liquid form at normal room temperature, the sulfur mustards H and HD freeze in temperatures below 55 F. Mixing lewisite with distilled mustard lowers the freezing point to -13 F.

 Higher temperatures are a bigger concern because the possibility of an explosion increases as the temperatures rise.
 A fire at one of these facilities would endanger the surrounding community as well as the personnel at the installations.
 Perhaps more so for the community having much less access to protective equipment and specialized training.
 The Oak Ridge National Laboratory conducted a study to assess capabilities and costs for protecting civilian populations during related emergencies, and the effectiveness of expedient, in-place shelters.